entrity/DnD-dm-tools/README.md

 enc.init # Roll initiative for NPCs
 # Add NPCs to encounter
 enc.npcs << Monster.new(monster_attrs)
-# Compute CR for party and difficulty
+# Get player whose turn it is and increment the cursor
-enc.cr_for_party Encounter::DEADLY
+p = enc.next
 ```